An Item is a product or a service offered by your company.

 A set of Items can be manufactured in batches.
 This is useful for moving the batch and associate an expiry date with a certain batch.

 Has Batch No: Options for batch number, expiry date, and retaining sample stock will be revealed on ticking this checkbox.
 You cannot activate this if there is any pre-existing transaction for this item.
+If this is disabled, you'll have to enter the serial numbers manually for every transaction.

 Batch Number Series: Prefix that'll be applied to batch numbers.
 If you set 5x1SCR, then the first batch will be named like 5x1SCR00001 on first transaction/manufacture.